Skip to main content

 You can see a description of each course by clicking on it in the semester overview below.
 On small screens it works best in landscape mode.

-Below is an example of how your weekly schedule might look like in the first semester of the master’s programme in Medicinal Chemistry.
-Please note that your schedule may vary from week to week and that teaching activities may be scheduled on weekdays in the hours between 8 and 18.
+Below is an example of what a teaching schedule might look like for a student in the first semester of the MSc programme in Medicinal Chemistry.
+Teaching times and workload may vary from week to week, and as a rule, scheduled teaching can take place on weekdays between 8:15 AM and 6:00 PM.

 Monday